 Things to Consider While Abroad

-- Are there particular aspects of U.S. politics, history, or culture that your local peers and acquaintances seem particularly interested in or concerned about?
+- Are there particular aspects of U.S. politics, history, or culture that my local peers and acquaintances seem particularly interested in or concerned about?
 If so, what might the reason be (think about the local context, history, and culture in which you find yourself)?

 - Creedon, Mary.
 “Understanding Your Power: 7 Ways to Make Your Semester Overseas Less About You.”
 Unpacked: A Study Abroad Guide for Students Like Me.
 (2017)